fares-data-build-tool/create-data/fdbt-site/README.md

-# Fares Data Build Tool Site
+# Create Fares Data Service Site

 [![CircleCI](https://circleci.com/gh/fares-data-build-tool/fdbt-site.svg?style=svg)](https://circleci.com/gh/fares-data-build-tool/fdbt-site)

-This is the main site for the Fares Data Build Tool.
+This is the main site for the Create Fares Data Service.
 It is built using Next.js and deployed into AWS Fargate.
 The site follows the gov.uk design system using govuk-frontend for styling.

 ## Running locally